Ethnic Macedonians in Bulgaria

 A facsimile of a telegram with instructions from the Nevrokop District Governor during the census of the population in the area in December 1946.
 The instructions read that the official census takers must record as "Macedonians" all locals.

 A facsimile of a telegram with instructions about the census in Bulgaria in 1946 with order to the scrutineers all people in Pirin Macedonia to be counted as "Macedonians".

 Letter from Bulgarian Education Minister Kiril Dramaliev dated 18 February 1949 informing the General Secretary of the Central Committee of the Bulgarian Communist Party and Prime Minister Georgi Dimitrov that the students from Pirin Macedonia do not want to study the newly codified Macedonian language.

 Order of the Ministry of Education of the People's Republic of Bulgaria the pupils to begin study the history of Macedonia separately from the history of Bulgaria, 30 January 1948.
 Instructions are given as to which sections of school material to drop out to fit the new historical narrative for separate history of Macedonia.

 Ethnic Macedonians in Bulgaria (Македонци во Бугарија) are one of the ethnic communities in Bulgaria.
-They are concentrated within the Blagoevgrad Province and the capital Sofia.
 The issue surrounding this community is highly controversial as Bulgarian authorities traditionally claim that there is no actual ethnic difference between Macedonians and Bulgarians.

 At the 1934 census, no Macedonians were recorded in Bulgaria.
 During World War II, most parts of Yugoslav and Greek Macedonia were annexed by Bulgaria, and the local Slavic-speakers were regarded by the authorities as Bulgarians.
 After WWII the Macedonian Slavs were recognized as a distinct nationality in Yugoslavia, and between 1946 and 1958 they were recognized in Bulgaria as a separate minority too.
 During this period there was a surge of Macedonistic policies, the government went as far as to declare the newly codified Macedonian an official language of the Pirin region.
 The Bulgarian Communist Party was compelled by Joseph Stalin to accept the formation of a distinct Macedonian nation, in order to create with the Yugoslav and Greek communists a United Macedonian state, as part of a scheduled Balkan Communist Federation (see also the 1947 Bled Agreement).
-At the 1946 and 1956 censuses, the results indicated their number of almost 170,000, respectively 190,000.
+In the 1946 census the results indicated their number of almost 170,000.
 There are clear indications that the vast majority of the population from Blagoevgrad Province then was listed as ethnic Macedonians ex officio by order of the authorities.